kubeflow/examples/pytorch_mnist/README.md

 By the end of this tutorial, you should learn how to:

-*   Setup a Kubeflow cluster on an existing Kubernetes deployment
+*   Setup a Kubeflow cluster on a new Kubernetes deployment
 *   Spawn up a shared-persistent storage across the cluster to store models
 *   Train a distributed model using Pytorch and GPUs on the cluster
 *   Serve the model using [Seldon Core](https://github.com/SeldonIO/seldon-core/)